netdata/netdata/README.md

 The core of Netdata is developed in C. We have our own `libnetdata`, that provides:

 - **`DICTIONARY`**<br/>
   A high-performance algorithm to maintain both indexed and ordered pools of structures Netdata needs.
 It uses JudyHS arrays for indexing, although it is modular: any hashtable or tree can be integrated into it.
 Despite being in C, dictionaries follow object-oriented programming principles, so there are constructors, destructors, automatic memory management, garbage collection, and more.
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/dictionary).
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/dictionary).

 - **`ARAL`**<br/>
   ARray ALlocator (ARAL) is used to minimize the system allocations made by Netdata.
 ARAL is optimized for maximum multithreaded performance.
 It also allows all structures that use it to be allocated in memory-mapped files (shared memory) instead of RAM.
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/aral).
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/aral).

 - **`PROCFILE`**<br/>
   A high-performance `/proc` (but also any) file parser and text tokenizer.
 It achieves its performance by keeping files open and adjusting its buffers to read the entire file in one call (which is also required by the Linux kernel).
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/procfile).
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/procfile).

 - **`STRING`**<br/>
   A string internet mechanism, for string deduplication and indexing (using JudyHS arrays), optimized for multithreaded usage.
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/string).
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/string).

 - **`ARL`**<br/>
-  Adaptive Resortable List (ARL), is a very fast list iterator, that keeps the expected items on the list in the same order they are found in input list.
-So, the first iteration is somewhat slower, but all the following iterations are perfectly aligned for best performance.
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/adaptive_resortable_list).
+  Adaptive Resortable List (ARL) is a very fast list iterator, that keeps the expected items on the list in the same order they are found in an input list.
+So, the first iteration is somewhat slower, but all the following iterations are perfectly aligned for the best performance.
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/adaptive_resortable_list).

 - **`BUFFER`**<br/>
   A flexible text buffer management system that allows Netdata to automatically handle dynamically sized text buffer allocations.
 The same mechanism is used for generating consistent JSON output by the Netdata APIs.
-For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/buffer).
+For more, see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/buffer).

 - **`SPINLOCK`**<br/>
   Like POSIX `MUTEX` and `RWLOCK` but a lot faster, based on atomic operations, with significantly smaller memory impact, while being portable.

 - **`PGC`**<br/>
   A caching layer that can be used to cache any kind of time-related data, with automatic indexing (based on a tree of JudyL arrays), memory management, evictions, flushing, pressure management.
 This is extensively used in `dbengine`.
-For more see [here](/src/database/engine/README.md).
+For more, see [here](/src/database/engine/README.md).

 The above, and many more, allow Netdata developers to work on the application fast and with confidence.
 Most of the business logic in Netdata is a work of mixing the above.